Yakabuff/discord-dl/README.md

 - Ability to 'rebuild' the server in the event of deletion
 - Commands to start tasks without having to restart the Bot
-- More supported databases
+- More supported databases (MariaDB, Postgres)
-- Cloud storage support
+- Cloud storage support (S3, B2, GCS)
+- Way for people to contribute chat history to the database
+- More robust frontend

 ## Instructions